Ten Back Pain Truths & Myths Explained

 Lastly, your emotions and your physical well-being are very closely tied.
 Researchers discovered that feelings, muscle tension and thoughts all had the ability to increase the feeling of pain in patients’ lower backs.
 They also discovered that people who didn’t hold on to harsh feelings toward others had less pain in their backs.
 Practicing stress relief and forgiveness might be just what your back needs.

 Half of all working Americans have stated that they have back pain during the year.
-It’s time to get your back straightened out!
-Visit UnityPoint Health - Trinity to take care of your spine.
-From diagnosis to treatment or rehabilitation, the neurology team can help you with your back problems.
+It’s time to get your back straightened out.
+From diagnosis to treatment or rehabilitation, the team of experts can help you with your back problems.